and-viceversa/parse_landsat_xml/README.md

 for use with [EarthExplorer](https://earthexplorer.usgs.gov/).
 Users can search by date-range, cloud cover percentage, and whether a lat/lon point is within the scene.

-I've also included a quick script that uses [USGSDownload](https://github.com/lucaslamounier/USGSDownload/) to download the scenes from the output .txt file.

 A USGS EROS [account](https://ers.cr.usgs.gov/login/) is required if you want to download.